TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-6-0.md

 # Virtual Scroll

 `VirtualScroll` extracts the scrolling functionality from the old `VirtualList` and `VirtualGrid`.
 Implementation uses the standard approach of an outer viewport container holding an inner content container.
-The difference is that the outer container has two children.
+The difference is that the outer container now has two children.

 The content container uses [sticky positioning](https://developer.mozilla.org/en-US/docs/Web/CSS/position) to ensure that it always fills the viewport, regardless of scroll position.
 The other child is an empty div which acts as the scrollable area.
 Content rendering is decoupled from scrolling.
 The browser can no longer scroll stale content out of view.